-As his symptoms continued unchanged, Alex was readmitted for a second EUA on 2 August 1993.
+As his symptoms continued unchanged, Alex was readmitted for a second EUA.
 During the EUA an anal stretch was performed.
-By September 1993, Alex was complaining of faecal incontinence as a result of the anal stretch, which was performed without his consent.
+Several months later, Alex was complaining of faecal incontinence as a result of the anal stretch, which was performed without his consent.

-We were instructed on a "no win, no fee" basis and Rodney Nelson-Jones issued proceedings on 28 June 1996, shortly after instructions were received, to protect the position on limitation.
-You only have 3 years to claim based on the statute of limitations and we wanted to ensure that Alex's claim did not become statute barred because he had run out of time.
+We were instructed on a "no win, no fee" basis and issued proceedings shortly after instructions were received, to protect the position on limitation.

 We alleged that the hospital failed to refer Alex to a specialist colo-rectal surgeon, the failure to obtain consent for the anal stretch and the performance of the anal stretch only 37 days after the lateral sphincterotomy.